 A green patchwork: Baroness Floella Benjamin’s first impressions of England

-Baroness Floella Benjamin has spoken powerfully in the House of Lords on the importance of Black History Month, and on the need to celebrate the contribution of Black people in urban and rural areas.
-So CPRE is starting our celebration of Black History Month by sharing her personal history of her arrival in England and connection with the landscape she first saw through the train window.
+Baroness Floella Benjamin continues to speak powerfully on the importance of Black History Month, and on the need to celebrate the contribution of Black people in urban and rural areas.
+This Black History Month, find out more about her arrival in England and connection with the landscape she first saw through the train window.

-As well as being one of our best-loved broadcasters, Baroness Benjamin has been a tireless campaigner for many causes and charities, and earlier this year received her Damehood Medal for over 40 years of charitable work – much of which has assisted CPRE in our efforts to promote, enhance and protect the countryside.
+As well as being one of our best-loved broadcasters, Baroness Benjamin has been a tireless campaigner for many causes and charities, and in 2020 received her Damehood Medal for over 40 years of charitable work – much of which has assisted CPRE in our efforts to promote, enhance and protect the countryside.

-Baroness Benjamin recently supported new legislation banning single-use plastic items, calling on the government to ensure that ‘sustainability and recycling are at the heart of our education system’.
-So, as CPRE welcomes the 1 October 2020 ban on plastic straws, stirrers and cotton buds, we salute Baroness Benjamin for her ongoing advocacy for the environment as a member of the Peers for the Planet group.
+In 2019, Baroness Benjamin supported new legislation banning single-use plastic items, calling on the government to ensure that ‘sustainability and recycling are at the heart of our education system’.
+So, as CPRE welcomed the 1 October 2020 ban on plastic straws, stirrers and cotton buds, we salute Baroness Benjamin for her ongoing advocacy for the environment as a member of the Peers for the Planet group.

 Let’s talk about the weather

 The first thing I noticed, as the ship neared the end of its four-thousand-mile journey from my homeland of Trinidad, was the insidious chill which penetrated the flimsy party dress I wore for my arrival in the Land of Hope and Glory, England; the land I had been taught in school to love from afar.
 I stood shivering on the deck of the steamer as it nosed its way into the docks at Southampton on 1 September, 1960.